fhildeb/lukso-node-guide/6-blockchain-clients/11-peer-discovery.md

 lukso start --validator --transaction-fee-recipient "0x1234..." --testnet
 ```

-After setting your public address, wait some minutes check your peer count again.
+After setting your public address, wait some minutes check your consensus peer count again.
 You should see it rise.
 After some hours, you should have a stable connection.

 ### 6.11.3 Configure Dynamic DNS